puppetlabs/influxdb/REFERENCE.md

 Data type: `Boolean`

 Whether to use the system store for SSL connections.
-Defaults to false.

 Default value: ``false``